aws-samples/awsome-inference/2.projects/nims-inference/nims-on-sagemaker/README.md

 NIMs are packaged as container images on a per model/model family basis.
 Each NIM is its own Docker container with models, such as Mistral and Llama.
 These containers include a runtime that runs on any NVIDIA GPU with sufficient GPU memory, but some model/GPU combinations are optimized.
 In this sample, we will be using the [NVIDIA NIM public ECR gallery on AWS](https://gallery.ecr.aws/nvidia/nim).

 In these examples we show how to deploy `Mixtral 8x7B` and `Llama3 70B` on a `p4d.24xlarge` instance with NIM on Amazon SageMaker.

+### In this directory...
+You will find "plug-and-play" notebook samples for running your NIM on [SageMaker Notebooks](https://aws.amazon.com/sagemaker/notebooks/).